Skip to content

 Advanced Features

-If you edit a .service file:
+If you edited a .service file:

 sudo systemctl daemon-reload